luv4bytes/trng/README.md

 The TRNG interpreter is written in [Rust](https://www.rust-lang.org/).

+## Specification

+For further information about all instructions please read [the language specification](./doc/spec.md).

 ## Examples

 The following demonstrates a simple "Hello World" program written in TRNG.